 Floral, Citric, Juicy,

 The Worka Chelbessa washing station utilizes the traditional underwater fermentation commonly used in Ethiopia, but also in 2021 experimented with dry fermentation as well at Chelbessa.
-This lot is a combination of both.
+This lot is a combination of both, wet and dry fermentation.
 In underwater fermentation the coffee is fully submerged in water for 36 to 48 hours normally, but the process can take longer.
 In dry fermentation the coffee is pulped and left to ferment without being underwater for 36-48 hours.
 After fermentation the coffee is dried for 10-14 days on raised beds.

 Yirgacheffe is famous for putting washed coffee on the map in Ethiopia decades ago.
 People fell in love with the floral and citric profiles that the washing process brought out in the coffees of Yirgacheffe, and almost instantly this small town became famous for its coffee.